tldr-pages/tldr/pages/common/gcloud-app.md

 # gcloud app

-> Build highly scalable applications on a fully managed serverless platform.
+> Build scalable applications on a managed serverless platform.
 > See also: `gcloud`.
 > More information: <https://cloud.google.com/sdk/gcloud/reference/app>.

-- Deploy your app's code and configuration to the App Engine server:
+- Deploy an app's code and configuration to the App Engine server:

 `gcloud app deploy {{deployables}}`